iamcaye/blog/_posts/2021-11-14-Understanding-Linux-Virtualization.markdown

 <ul>
 	<li><b>Partitioning</b></li>
 	<p>
-		The CPU is divided into different parts and each part works as an individual system
+		The CPU is divided into different parts and each part works as an individual system.
 	</p>

 	<li><b>Full Virtualization</b></li>